cap-js-community/websocket/README.md

 ###### Custom Adapter

-A custom websocket adapter implementation can be provided via relative path set configuration of `cds.websocket.adapter.impl`.
+A custom websocket adapter implementation can be provided via a path relative to the project root with the configuration `cds.websocket.adapter.impl` (e.g. `cds.websocket.adapter.impl: './adapter/xyz.js'`).

-The custom adapter need to fulfill the Socket.IO adapter interface.
+The custom adapter need to fulfill the Socket.IO adapter interface (https://socket.io/docs/v4/adapter/).

 ### Deployment